MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 ### Replace geometry

 Replace the geometry of the current way with that of a (in a second step) selected way, the algorithm tries to reuse the nodes in the way as best as possible.
-Tagged nodes in way will be moved up to an adjustable maximum (default 1m, this can be changed in the [Advanced preferences](Advanced%20preferences.md)), if they would have to be moved more they will be extracted from the way to give the user a chance to position them correctly.
+Tagged nodes or such that are part of a different way will be moved up to an adjustable maximum (default 1m, this can be changed in the [Advanced preferences](Advanced%20preferences.md)), if they would have to be moved more they will be extracted from the way to give the user a chance to position them correctly.
+If there are such nodes a todo list with them we automatically be created allowing you to check them systematically.

+Note: while it is not necessary to unglue the way, all way nodes need to have been downloaded with their parent ways.

 ### Add new image